BartVandewoestyne/tips-and-tricks/docker.md

 To restart a container (e.g. if application crashed or error happened).
 Take first part of docker id and do
 ```
-docker stop 8381867e8242
+$ docker stop 8381867e8242
 ```

 To restart it again:
 ```
-docker start 8381867e8242
+$ docker start 8381867e8242
 ```

-Note the difference between docker run and docker start.  docker start works with containers.
-After you created the container with docker run.  docker start is to restart a stopped container.
+Note the difference between `docker run` and `docker start`.  `docker start` works with containers.
+After you created the container with `docker run`.  `docker start` is to restart a stopped container.

 ## docker ps